patternfly/patternfly-elements/docs/content/develop/step-2e.md

 ## Attributes

-Our component supports two attributes: `pfe-following` and `pfe-photo-url`.
+This component example supports two attributes: `pfe-following` and `pfe-photo-url`.
 Both attributes are prefixed with `pfe-` to protect their namespacing and prevent collisions with protected attributes in HTML.
 To indicate this prefixing, set `"prefixed": true` on the object for that attribute.
 Some attribute names will not be prefixed; in those cases, set the prefixed key to false.
 Attributes are listed as properties and can use a variety of types.
 Most will probably be of type `string` or `boolean` but `number` is also supported.

 ```
 "attributes": {